jimnoble/object-string-map/README.md

-# Object-String Map
+# String Map

-Use a text map to turn objects into strings and back again.
+Use a text map to turn simple objects into strings and back again.

 Good for moving structured data into and out of file paths and URLs.